Vickyayiya/blockchain/aelf-AI-tweet-prompt.md

 4. For Web3 & AI vision, refer mainly to the media and aelf's own docs provided above.

-5. For Tech comparison or advantages of aelf, refer mainly to aelf AI 推文提示词 and media/aelf's own docs provided above.
+5. For Tech comparison or advantages of aelf, refer mainly to [aelf comparison file](https://github.com/Vickyayiya/blockchain/blob/main/aelf-comparison.md) and media/aelf's own docs provided above.

 6. For fun facts about blockchain, crypto, and Web3, refer mainly to the media above, combined with aelf's own docs.